 3. Anger – After bottling up feelings to avoid meeting the inevitable, this can result in an outpouring of anger.
 Anger could be targeted towards the situation or yourself, as you're not able to change the present.
 It could also result in an outpouring of anger towards the people around you.

-4. Bargaining – Trying to reason with yourself by doing something differently, it could bring a loved one back.
-We often think irrationally during this stage, and the word 'if' is using frequently, as our thoughts turn to things we could have done.
+4. Bargaining – Trying to reason with yourself that by doing something differently, it could bring a loved one back.
+We often think irrationally during this stage, and the word 'if' is used frequently, as our thoughts turn to things we could have done.

 5. Depression– You may find yourself going through just one, or all of the above, but finally you will approach the realisation of the situation and allow yourself time to grieve your loss.

-6. Testing – During this stage, you may continue to feel signs of depression and hopelessness, but there will be signs of light during the testing stage, where you attempt to find ways to deal with the situation.
+6. Testing – During this stage, you may continue to experience feelings of depression and hopelessness, but there will be signs of hope during the testing stage, where you attempt to find ways to deal with the situation.

 7. Acceptance– Acceptance may feel a long way from where you are, but you will get there in the end.
 Pain may still exist, but it will no longer feel insufferable and you will make plans for the future and enjoy life again.

-Please remember that everyone grieves differently, and you may or may not relate to the seven stages above.
-You may want to share with us a particular stage, or activity that you feel has helped you processing through grief, so that we can share this with others.
+When it comes to coping with loss, please remember that everyone grieves differently.
+You may or may not relate to the seven stages above.
+You may want to share a particular stage, or activity with us that you feel has helped you process your grief, so that we can share this with others.

 It helps to talk to someone